 Carl Moyer Memorial Air Quality Standards Attainment Program

-Applications for the Carl Moyer Program Year 14 funding cycle can be completed online (by clicking on the link above) starting on July 23, 2012.
+Truck Funding Available Now: For applications and information on grant opportunities for on-road truck projects, please see our Voucher Incentive Program (VIP) or Goods Movement Program (GMP) webpages.
+Applications for other project types (off-road, marine, locomotive, agriculture) under the Carl Moyer Program Year 15 funding cycle can be completed online (by clicking on the "Login" button above) starting on July 23, 2013.

 The Carl Moyer Memorial Air Quality Standards Attainment Program (Carl Moyer Program) is a voluntary program that offers grants to owners of heavy-duty vehicles and equipment.
 The program is a partnership between the California Air Resources Board (ARB) and the local air districts throughout the state.
 In the Bay Area, the Carl Moyer Program is administered by the Bay Area Air Quality Management District (Air District) with the purpose of reducing air pollution emissions from local heavy and medium duty engines.
 Grants cannot be used for projects that are currently required by law or by a contract or agreement; however, they can be applied to equipment that complies at least three years in advance of state regulations.